floydspace/serverless-esbuild/README.md

 };
 ```

-#### ESM Support

-If you wish to enable ESM support you may set the esbuild [platform](https://esbuild.github.io/api/#platform) option to `neutral`.
-This is set to `node` by default.

 ## Usage

 ### Automatic compilation

 As long as the plugin is properly installed, all regular Serverless operations `sls package`, `sls deploy`, `sls deploy function`, `sls invoke local`, `sls offline` will automatically compile using `serverless-esbuild`.

-### Non Node functions

-If you wish to use this plugin alongside non Node functions like Python or functions with images, this plugin will automatically ignore any function which does not contain a handler or use a supported Node.js runtime.

-Current supported runtimes:

-- AWS
-  - nodejs14.x
-  - nodejs12.x
-  - nodejs10.x

 ### Serverless Offline